Currency Converter Calculator

 Practical tips

-• Use the fee fields to compare banks, exchange booths, or online platforms.
+• Use the fee fields to compare banks, exchange booths, or online platforms before committing to a transfer.

-• If you see an unusually high fee share, try reducing fixed fees or avoid multiple steps.
+• If you see a high fee share, try reducing fixed fees or avoiding multiple conversion steps to improve the net amount.

-• Use scenarios to compare routes, for example direct conversion versus two step conversion.
+• Use scenarios to compare routes, for example direct conversion versus two-step conversion through a major currency.

 Are the results exact?

-No. Results are estimates based on the API rate snapshot and the fee inputs.
+No. Results are estimates based on the latest daily rate snapshot and the fee inputs.
 Real quotes may differ due to spreads, rounding, and additional charges.

 Why do I sometimes get different rates than my bank?